Skip to content

 • Hall of Fame finalist review: Rudyard Kipling’s heterotopia “As Easy as A.B.C.” offers critique of lynching, racial prejudice, mob rule

-• Best Novel finalist review: Michael Flynn’s In the Belly of the Whale offers sobering drama about challenging and un-libertarian aspects of multi-generation colony-ship voyages
+• Best Novel finalist review: Michael Flynn’s In the Belly of the Whale offers sobering drama about un-libertarian aspects of multi-generation colony-ship voyages

 • Hall of Fame finalist review: Charles Stross’ Singularity Sky offers cornucopia of cutting-edge SF and libertarian themes